Mutanu-Vivian/Mutanu-Vivian/README.md

 # Welcome to my Github profile👋
 ##About me
 Hi!
-I’m @Mutanu-Vivian, an aspiring data engineer who loves pushing myself to achieve more.
+I’m @Mutanu-Vivian, an aspiring data engineer who loves pushing herself to achieve more.
 I enjoy working on projects centered around consumer behaviour and finance, and I'm eager to learn new things.
 - 👀 I’m interested in all things Data...
 - 🌱 I’m currently learning data engineering...
 - 💞️ I’m looking to collaborate on volunteer or work projects